yasufum/spp-tmp/docs/guides/gsg/setup.rst

 Add an entry to define pagesize and the number of pages.
 Here is an example. ``hugepagesz`` is for the size and ``hugepages`` is for the number of pages.

+You can also configure isolcpus for performance tuning as described in :ref:`Performance Optimizing<gsg_performance_opt>`.

 .. code-block:: console